Founder’s Intent

 A spirit of optimism, generosity, and curiosity lies at the core of the successful Prairie teacher.
 This is demonstrated by the teacher’s willingness to be open, inclusive, and giving to the students with whom they work.
 Prairie teachers are experts in their fields and in childhood/adolescent development.
 They use their expertise to explore topics with students in an intellectually open and honest way.
 This includes modeling humility and recognizing the teacher’s own mistakes and knowledge gaps.
 It also involves allowing students to influence curriculum design and pedagogical practices with choice and agency.
 This generosity serves as both a constant challenge and a reminder to the Prairie teacher.
 A Prairie teacher knows that each student and every classroom is constantly changing and evolving.
 They embrace that change and growth.
 The Prairie teacher’s generosity is defined by their relationships with students and the belief that all students not only can, but desire, to learn.
 Students are ever-changing, never fully their labels, and, therefore, should never have their potential foreclosed.

 The successful Prairie teacher maintains high standards for their students and themselves.
-Their classroom is innovative, growth oriented, and academically challenging, while maintaining clear age-appropriate goals and expectations.
-Details and deadlines matter; feedback is clear and timely; advanced planning and backwards design are expected.
+Their classroom is innovative, growth-oriented, and academically challenging while maintaining clear, age-appropriate goals and expectations.
+Details and deadlines matter; feedback is clear and timely; advanced planning and backward design are expected.
 In support of the high standards for students, the Prairie teacher establishes equal opportunities for all students.
 In pursuit of continued teaching excellence, the successful Prairie teacher is reflective about their craft; they are committed to growth and maintaining expertise in their field of practice.

 The Prairie teacher will only be successful with an ongoing investment in collaboration with students, fellow teachers, and the larger community.
-Emphasizing collaboration not only facilitates a more collegial work space and learning community, but also lays the foundation for an educational environment built on deeply listening to others and development of active, dynamic learning experiences that reach beyond the individual interests of teachers and students.
+Emphasizing collaboration and cross-subject planning and learning not only facilitates a more collegial workspace and learning community but also lays the foundation for an educational environment built on deeply listening to others and the development of active, dynamic learning experiences that reach beyond individual interests.

 Prairie teachers strive to live a full life that encourages and supports lifelong learning and the pursuit of interests outside of teaching.
-The successful Prairie teacher model’s intellectual curiosity and lifelong learning by balancing the many facets of a full life, including family, health, service, and community.
-Balance is important because the lives teachers lead beyond the classroom support a more interesting and healthier classroom experience.
+The successful Prairie teacher models intellectual curiosity and lifelong learning by balancing the many facets of a full life, including family, health, service, and community.
+Balance is important because the lives teachers lead beyond the classroom support a healthier, more interesting classroom experience.